-- You have assets above the threshold of £23,250 (this threshold is set by the government). - Or you have assets below £23,250 and your needs are assessed to be lower than the threshold set by the local authority.
+- You have assets above the threshold of £23,250 (this threshold is set by the government). - Or you have assets below £23,250 but you do not meet the care needs criteria set by the local authority.

 Please note that you may be eligible for NHS funding even if your assets are above the threshold (see the NHS funding section for more information).